General Information & Policies

 Gates 12 - 15: General Fan Entrance

-Gate 16: Football Team Guests, Athletics Prospects and FHSAA Coaches
+Gate 16: Football Team Guests, UCF Football Prospects and FHSAA Coaches

 Gate 17: Service Entrance, Vendors and Game Day Staff

-Gate 18: Media (all media enter here) and General Fan Entrance
+Gate 18: Media (all media can enter here 3 hours before kickoff) and General Fan Entrance

 UCF is committed to providing fans the ultimate game day experience.
 Should you have any questions or need assistance, Guest Services Centers are located in and around Bright House Networks Stadium for your convenience.